plwt/Backgrounds/README.md

 5 - Use the Responsive Design Mode to make sure the image is the right size for you screen.
 6 - Use the Box Model in the Layout Pane to resize the image.
 7 - When you are happy with the finished wallpaper, use the Screenshot function in the Responsive Design Mode to save the image.

+If you see any of your intellectual property here and wish it to be removed, it is no problem at all.
+Just submit an issue clearly stating the filename and I will remove the image and any Firefox theme I have created from it.